 Although in-kind donations are different from monetary donations, you can convert in-kind donations into financial gifts through certain fundraising events.
 Let’s take a look at three examples:

-- Second-hand clothing sale.
+Second-hand clothing sale.
 This fundraising event operates in two stages.
 In the first stage, you’ll collect donations of gently used, good-condition clothing from your supporters.
 You’ll sort through these in-kind donations and decide which items you’ll feature during the sale.
-In the second stage, you’ll host the actual clothing sale, where you invite supporters to look through the items and purchase ones that they’re interested in.
+In the second stage, you’ll host the actual clothing sale, where you invite supporters to browse the items and purchase those that interest them.

-As you can see, in-kind gifts are useful donations that can be used in a variety of ways to further your nonprofit’s mission.
-If you’re ready to begin requesting these gifts, be sure to outline clear guidelines on your nonprofit’s donation page and create a streamlined donation process for your supporters.
-Additionally, segment your communications to target local supporters and donors.
+In-kind gifts are useful donations that can be used in a variety of ways to further your nonprofit’s mission.
+If you’re ready to begin requesting these gifts, outline clear guidelines on your nonprofit’s donation page and create a streamlined donation process for your supporters.
+Additionally, segment your communications to target local supporters and corporate donors.
 By doing so, you’ll increase the likelihood of receiving in-kind donations and garnering support.

 Did you enjoy this story?